5 Best Mattress Toppers of 2026, Tested by Our Experts

 As with mattresses, the best mattress topper is highly subjective—what feels right for one person may feel terrible to another.
 And the ultimate feel of the topper also depends on the bed you’re placing it on.
 That said, we evaluate a few characteristics that might help shoppers compare their options more easily.

-Convenience: We favor mattress toppers with features that make using them easier.
+Ease of use: We favor mattress toppers with features that make them easier to use.
 For instance, some toppers come with removable covers and corner straps, making them simpler to clean and keep in place.
 Others can be flipped to evenly distribute the wear and tear.
 All can be rotated.

 What to Know When Buying a Mattress Topper